 Even though some vacancies may require an associate degree, usually certificates or postsecondary non-degree awards will do.
 What matters most are audio engineering skills gained through on-the-job training.

 Audio engineering is among the low-stress jobs that pay well.
-Sound engineers make a median salary of about $96,000 per year, but their payment may hit a whopping $213,000!
-Sound engineering job prospects should grow by 2% in the upcoming decade, with nearly 13,000 openings.
+Sound engineers make a median salary of about $56,600 per year, but professionals working in major entertainment industries can earn significantly more.
+Sound engineering job prospects should grow by 1% in the upcoming decade, with nearly 11,100 projected openings each year.

 #9.
 Web Developer